Get tips on how to add moisture to your cakes as well as a recipe for a healthy but oh-so-delcious chocolate apple crumble cake…

 Those who have ever done traveling/sight-seeing with me before know that I

 The version I tried in Munich was a little bit dry and didn’t have much flavour, but I liked the combination of chocolate and apple.
-So when I got back to my kitchen at home, I threw some ingredients in a bowl or two with these flavours in mind, and what resulted was an ever so moist, chocolate apple cake with a crunchy crumble topping.
+So when I got back to my kitchen at home, I threw some ingredients in a bowl with these flavours in mind and what resulted was an ever so moist, chocolate apple cake with a crunchy crumble topping.